 - Attendance at Honors Council Conferences and Sleeping Bag Seminars, with partial expenses paid by the University

-In recognition of their achievements and promise, Honors Program students are eligible for generous scholarship opportunities, and new ones are being added all the time.
+In recognition of their achievements and promise, Honors Program students are eligible for a range of scholarship opportunities, and new ones are being added all the time.
 Here is just a partial listing:

-- Each year, dozens of students receive Honors Program scholarships from the John and Irma Sheffman Scholarship Fund, the Mary A. Whaley Memorial Scholarship Fund, the Wilkins Foundation Scholarship Fund, the Vivian and Heinz Rosenbush Memorial Scholarship Fund, and others, in amounts ranging from $500 to $10,000.
+- Each year, many Honors students receive Honors Program scholarships from the John and Irma Sheffman Scholarship Fund, the Mary A. Whaley Memorial Scholarship Fund, the Wilkins Foundation Scholarship Fund, the Vivian and Heinz Rosenbush Memorial Scholarship Fund, and others, in amounts ranging from $250 to $2500.

 - All students receive a book stipend for each Honors class they take.